Why Hormones Matter for Sleep in Peri-Menopause and Menopause

 The same foundational principles apply.
 Stabilising circadian rhythm, supporting metabolic health, reducing evening stress and maintaining spinal alignment all support deeper sleep.

 Sleep in midlife is not just about fatigue.
-It influences weight regulation, blood sugar control, cardiovascular health, mood stability, joint repair and cognitive clarity.
+It influences many aspects of wellbeing including energy levels, mood, metabolic health and cognitive clarity.

 You deserve restorative sleep at every stage of life.
-Hormonal change may alter the terrain, but it does not remove your ability to rest deeply and wake feeling refreshed and restored.
+Hormonal change may alter the terrain, but it does not remove the body’s capacity for rest and renewal.